-Management shall allow reasonable time for the Union Representative to attend said meeting but in no case less than one (1) hour.
+Management shall allow reasonable time for the Union Representative to attend said meeting but in no case less than four (4) hours.

 B. An employee shall not have the right to a Union Representative in attendance during a discussion solely related to performance or during a performance review.
 The right to Union representation does not include a criminal investigation.